-We want to translate the investment that has been done into getting into getting real medals.
 We've already laid down the challenges and whatnot and all that.
 Perhaps is, is for you now to say okay, from other sources of your status, these, the avenues that we have seen maybe as the NOC or other countries having adopted perhaps that are sharing similar challenges with us, particularly the funding part.
 Those that may seem to have limited funding, these are some of the avenues that they adopted and ultimately to manage, to push them to get to this.